keunlee/gitops-argocd-sync-wave-starter-kit/README.md

 ### Waves

 Waves are determine when a workflow step runs.
 An starting order of 0 and through N denotes the order that a wave is run.
 Waves can be run in parallel and/or in sequence depending on how a workflow step's wave is numbered.
-To assign a workflow step to a wave add the following annotations:
+To assign a workflow step to a wave add the following annotation `argocd.argoproj.io/sync-wave` and assign an integer to it, denoting it's order.
+For example:

 ```yaml
 apiVersion: v1